-Attempting to visit any blacklisted website—including those stored in Safari’s Reading List or your Shared Links—will present a blocking page and the Allow Website link.
+As mentioned earlier, attempting to visit any blacklisted website, including those stored in Safari’s Reading List or Shared Links, will present a blocking page and the Allow Website link.

-Third-party web browsers might instead display a generic error webpage.
+Third-party web browsers might display a generic error webpage.

 Where did my bookmarks go?

-iOS’s Internet content filter also removes blocked websites from Safari’s bookmarks.
-But don’t you worry, this is only on a temporary basis—once website restrictions are disabled, all your bookmarks will automagically re-appear in Safari.
+iPhone’s website content filter also removes blocked websites from Safari’s bookmarks and favorites section.
+But don’t you worry, this is only temporary.
+Once website restrictions are disabled, all your bookmarks will automatically re-appear in Safari.

-Another thing happens when website access is restricted: a special Allowed Sites bookmarks folder appears in Safari with all your whitelisted websites.
-In addition, bookmarks for any blacklisted website is temporarily removed from Safari’s bookmarks.
+Another thing happens when website access is restricted: a special Allowed Sites bookmarks folder appears in Safari with all your permitted websites.
+In addition, bookmarks for any blocked website are temporarily removed from Safari’s bookmarks.

 Because the Internet content filter cannot manage saved bookmarks in third-party browsers, it only appears in Safari, not Chrome, Firefox, etc.